 HSV is an acronym for the Herpes Simplex Virus.
 HSV-1 is the virus responsible for cold sores and fever blisters.
 Research has shown that between 50 to 80% of Americans carry the antibodies to HSV-1.
 Between 10 to 20% of that population experiences recurring outbreaks.
 Even though a person may visibly show no signs of recurrence, it is possible for a person to pass the HSV-1 virus.

 HSV-1 can also infect the genital area, many times passed via oral sex with someone who has a cold sore.
-It’s been estimated that approximately 30% of all new cases of genital herpes results from HSV-1, but many Herpes researchers think that number is much higher.
+It’s been estimated that at least 30% to over 50% of all new cases of genital herpes results from HSV-1, but many Herpes researchers think that number is much higher.

 Herpes Simplex Type 2 (HSV-2)

 HSV-2 is generally thought of as “genital herpes,” although HSV-2 can also infect other areas of the body.
-While these viruses are very similar to each other, HSV-2 tends to “prefer” the genital area, is usually more virulent than HSV-1, and tends to recur more often.
+While these viruses are very similar to each other, HSV-2 tends to “prefer” the genital area, is usually more virulent than HSV-1 in the genital location, and tends to recur more often.
 A genital infection with type 1 HSV has recurrence rate of about 5 times per year.
 An oral infection with type 2 HSV will rarely, if ever, recur.

 Many people mistakenly refer to type 2 as “genital herpes,” and type 1 as “oral herpes,” when in fact, Herpes types 1 and 2 can and do infect either area.
 While many people have type 1 oral infections and type 1 or 2 genital infections as well, it is extremely rare for a person to have infections with type 1 and type 2 simultaneously in the same location.
-Some doctors now believe that most new genital infections are caused by HSV-1.
+Some doctors now believe that more than half of new genital infections are caused by HSV-1.

 General Herpes Information & Background